-This CPS provides all the practices for issuance of Organization Validated ("OV") and Extended Validation ("EV") TLS Certificates.
+This CPS provides all the practices for issuance of Organization Validated ("OV") and Extended Validation ("EV") TLS Server Certificates, and Mailbox-validated and Organization-validated S/MIME Certificates.
 Any practice that is designed for a specific Certificate type is explicitly identified.